Monday, May 2, 2011

 So around 6:30 pm, we were dining alfresco, laughing and toasting to our uneventful day when a loud snap caught our attention.
 We jumped out of our chairs to see a waterspout heading towards us.
 The top looked like dense grayish cloud with churning debris, and it was about 500 feet away.

-The storm went up the hills
+The storm turned and went up the hill

 Down trees on the road leading to marina